 The Board of Ethics and Scientific Integrity is composed of the following members:

-- Rudi CLOOTS, Vice-Rector for Research and President of the C.E.I.S.
+- Rudi CLOOTS, Vice-Rector in charge of student life and building infrastructures, President of the C.E.I.S.

 - Serge BREDART, Full-time Professor

 - Fabienne COLLETTE, Director of research, FNRS

 - Pierre DRION, Full-time Professor, in his role of Secretary of the Ethics Commission for the Use of Animals at the University, Holder of the research ethics course - Faculty of Medicine (Biomedical Sc.)

 - Vincent GEENEN, Director of research, FNRS, part-time professor

 - Philippe VANDERBEMDEN, Full-time Professor